STORYMIRROR

 Another friend Kiara asked curiously, “C'mon lassie!
 Why are you taking so long to open up your secretive plans?”

-Neetu interrupted quickly, "She might finish her first novel by next month and might settle herself as a professional author if Krishna wishes so."
+Aditi interrupted quickly, “She might finish her first novel by early next month and settle herself as a professional author if Ganesha wishes so.”
 On hearing this Veeir frowned.
 He was just about to say something when Sophia gestured.
 He kept quiet and cooled himself down with a glass of water.

 The girls smiled jocularly.
 They knew Priyanka’s mom was still living against time.
 Her orthodox and superstitious followings were not hidden from Priyanka’s friends.

-Priyanka was abashed so quickly changed the topic and beseeched Neetu, "Mom!
+Priyanka was abashed so quickly changed the topic and beseeched Aditi, “Mom!
 Can we have some steaming coffee please?
-The girls ganged up for some private talk in Priyanka's bedroom."
+The girls ganged up for some private talk in Priyanka’s bedroom.”

 It was close to midnight and the guests were leaving.
 It was always difficult for Veeir to say bye to Sophia.

-Lying on his bed, Veeir thought about his discussion with Sophia.
+Lying on his bed, Veeir was thinking about his discourse with Sophia.
 As in depths of many seas, his heart was drowned in memories.
-He turned on the TV for the sole purpose of distracting himself from his thoughts.
+He turned on the TV for its sole purpose of distracting himself from his thoughts.
 After a while, he went into a deep sleep juggling between his own thoughts of blind faith.

 “Does God exist in this universe?
 Are our lives controlled by Godly power?
 Does everyone have a pre-written destiny?
 Why do I think differently than mom and dad?
 Is Priyanka more intelligent and wittier who adjusts herself with every one and in every situation or she is just a practical person?
 There are times when she is completely atheist in classroom discussion yet she is fully devoted to God at home.
 Is it her dual personality or is she actually smarter than all of us and living with the time?”